memarin/scrum/start_scrum.md

 This is the actual development process.
 Where the product is done, tested and sent for acceptance.
 The key in doing sprints is to set a consistent, predictable and sustainable pace for your development.
 We dont want to burnout our team by having to many

 ###Daily Scrum
 In the duration of the sprint, everyday the entire team meets for 15-minutes.
-DUring that 15-minute meeting each and everyone answers three questions.
+During the 15-minute meeting each and everyone answers three questions.
 Those questions are:

 1. What did I do yesterday?
 2. What will I do today?